 - The hiring manager must email firstname.lastname@example.org requesting a salary recommendation for the finalist and cc the following individuals on the email:

 - The Primary Recruiter assigned to the Job Requisition

 Note: The Compliance Office will run an Affirmative Action Report in Workday and will review/approve the recruitment process for the overall applicant pool to ensure compliance with the University’s EEO/AA guidelines.

 - After the Classification and Compensation Office has provided a salary recommendation and the Compliance Office has reviewed/approved the recruitment process for the overall applicant pool, the hiring manager will consult with the Primary Recruiter to discuss next steps in the process (i.e. proposed start date, determine how to move forward with the verbal salary discussion, etc.)

 - After the verbal recommendation has been extended and the finalist has verbally accepted:

 - The hiring manager will inform the Primary Recruiter of the final agreed-upon salary and start date.

 - The Search Chair will then move the finalist to the Background Check stage in Workday.
-For assistance, please refer to the Search and Hire Process for Search Committee Chairs/Assistants.
+For assistance, please refer to the Search and Hire Process for Search Committee Chairs/Assistants (PDF).
 Human Resources will provide the finalist with the Search Request Form and Disclosure Form to initiate the Background Check process.

 - The hiring manager or search committee chair will contact the finalist to complete the reference checking process.
 A minimum of three reference checks and/or letters of recommendation are required, one of which is the finalist’s current supervisor.